gbmhunter/blog/content/pages/programming/microcontrollers/psoc/components/_index.md

 {{< figure src="/images/2013/03/psoc-debounce-component-with-pin-and-interrupt.png" width="590px" caption="The PSoC Debouncer.
-In the case, the switch pulled-up, and input goes low on press, which fires interrupt." caption-position="bottom" >}}
+In the case, the switch pulled-up, and input goes low on press, which fires interrupt."  >}}